WillemJou/sky-carousel/README.md

 It displays when user click on arrows some random (and beautiful) photos of the sky.

-Thanks to them, I used the [Unsplash](https://unsplash.com/fr/s/photos/sunsplash) random https API request to display images and [CodeSandBox](https://codesandbox.io/) for...code with ease and class this little project !
+Thanks to them, I used the [Unsplash](https://unsplash.com/fr/s/photos/sunsplash) random https API request to display images and [CodeSandBox](https://codesandbox.io/) for...making it possible to code with ease and class this little project !

 #### Made with React (and TypeScript) 😎